 As one of our customers said: “Finally, an asset register that keeps both Finance and IT staff happy!”

 While easy to use, Hardcat boasts unparalleled flexibility both in structure and reporting.
 To allow virtually any depreciation scenario to be handled, be it low-value pooling or multiple currencies.
-You can maintain multiple books and there are a host of standard and customised reports.
+You can maintain multiple books and there is a host of standard and customised reports.